critocrito/sugarcube/packages/plugin-http/README.md

   Fetch files of this media type.
 Separate different types using a comma.

+**Metrics:**

+- `total`: The total number of files fetched.
+- `existing`: The number of files that were already previously fetched.
+- `success`: The number of files that were successfully fetched.
+- `fail`: The number of files that were failed to download.

 ### `http_wget` plugin

 Fetch whole web pages from `_sc_media`.
 Downloaded targets are added to the